ADVANTICS/documentation/charge-controllers/ADM-CS-EVCC/interfaces.md

 The charge stop input allows users to terminate the charging in a clean way – by using a (user operated) push button for example.
 It behaves as if the charger side was requesting a normal stop.

+The Charge stop input should be pulled up to trigger a stop request

 It is also possible to terminate the charge over the CAN bus.

 ## Digital inputs and outputs